kumarprem66/UserWishList/README.md

 # For Maven
 mvn clean package

-# For Maven
+### For Maven
 mvn spring-boot:run

 The application will start running on http://localhost:8080

-### Unit Testing
+# Unit Testing
 To run the unit tests, execute the following command:

-# For Maven
+## For Maven
 mvn test

-# Deployment Considerations
-Configure environment-specific properties in application.properties for deployment environments (e.g., production, staging).
-Use environment variables or secure configuration management systems for sensitive information such as database credentials and API keys.
-Set up continuous integration/continuous deployment (CI/CD) pipelines for automated testing and deployment.

 # API Endpoints
+- POST /wish/create-customer: Create customer.
-- GET /api/wishlists: Retrieves the user's wishlist.
+- GET /wish/get-customer/{usernameOrEmail}: Retrieves customer details.
-- POST /api/wishlists: Creates a new wishlist item.
+- POST /wish//create-wishlist/{usernameOrEmail}: Creates a new wishlist item.
+- GET /wish/get-wishList/{usernameOrEmail}: get customer's wishlist
-- DELETE /api/wishlists/{id}: Removes a wishlist item by ID.
+- DELETE /wish/delete-wishlistItem/{usernameOrEmail}/{wishId}. deletes the wishlist item

-# For detailed API documentation and usage examples, refer to the Swagger UI or OpenAPI documentation (if available).
+### For detailed API documentation and usage examples, refer to the Swagger UI or OpenAPI documentation (if available).

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests for any improvements or fixes.

-## License
-This project is licensed under the MIT License.